dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 Here are some important directories to know within the Dialtone repository

 - `lib/build`: All source code and assets for the Dialtone library.
-- `lib/dist`: The compiled bundle will be output here upon `pnpm run build`.
+- `lib/dist`: The compiled bundle will be output here upon `pnpm run build` or `pnpm nx build dialtone`.
 - `lib/build/fonts`: Fonts we wish to bundle with Dialtone (woff2 format).
 - `lib/build/less`: LESS files defining our styles. they are processed and transpiled to CSS on build.
-- `lib/build/svg`: SVGs used for icons and spot illustrations.
-See [adding icons](https://dialpad.design/about/contributing.html#adding-icons-and-illustrations) for instructions on how to add icons into Dialtone.
+- `lib/build/svg`: Contains only spot illustrations.
+Icons are stored in the dialtone-icons package.
+See [adding icons and illustrations](https://dialtone.dialpad.com/about/contributing.html#adding-icons-and-illustrations) for instructions on how to add icons into Dialtone.

 For folder structure of the doc site, see the [VuePress section](#vuepress) of this document.

 ### Testing

-Because Dialtone is purely a CSS library we do not perform any automated testing.
-Please locally test your changes via `npm start` and visually verifying them.
+Any changes you make to Dialtone CSS that is used in Dialtone Vue components will be tested in our percy visual tests when you create a pull request.
+Other than that please manually test your changes on the Dialtone documentation site as well.

 ### A11y standards